Arthur Holroyd: Private life

-Holyroyd's wife, Sophia, who had remained in England, died in April 1868 at Barnet in north London, aged 58 years.
+Holroyd's wife, Sophia, who had remained in England, died in April 1868 at Barnet in north London, aged 58 years.
 Arthur Holroyd and Elizabeth Armstrong were married on 5 August 1868 in the Parramatta Registry Office.

 In about August 1867 a drain pipe and tile manufactory was established at Holroyd's estate, 'Sherwood Scrubs'.
 In February 1871 the Sherwood Drain and Tile Works employed two men and five boys under the manager Elias Asten.

 Holroyd was a prominent Freemason and in 1867-77 was district grand master of the English constitution.
 He had a notable collection of African and Aboriginal arms and curiosities.

 Holroyd was “well known as an enthusiast in farming matters”.
 By the early 1870s Holroyd had established a herd of Zebu cattle at his estate, as well as Dorking and Toulouse geese and Albert and Berkshire pigs.
 There were twenty acres of gardens, including a large orchard.

 In 1872 he was largely responsible for establishing the municipality of Prospect and Sherwood (Holroyd) and was its first mayor.
 The Prospect and Sherwood Municipality was incorporated in 1872, with Arthur Holroyd as an alderman and its first mayor.

 With a bowling green of his own, Holroyd published a pamphlet on bowling and its rules in 1874 and was patron of the New South Wales Bowling Association.

 Holroyd was a trustee of the Agricultural Society of New South Wales and the Sydney Grammar School, an original fellow of St. Paul's College, University of Sydney, and a committee member of the Union Club.

 As the area surrounding his estate was opened up for sale and subdivision, Holroyd began to sell of sections of his land.
 Merrylands railway station opened in July 1878, named at the suggestion of Holroyd after “a family possession on the Guildford Road, England”.

 Arthur Todd Holroyd died at his residence, 'Sherwood Scrubs' near Parramatta, on 15 June 1887, aged 80 years.
 His death was described as being “chiefly from the effects of old age, though he had been ailing for some time previous to his decease”.
 He was buried at Rookwood cemetery.

 In May 1889 the estate of Arthur Todd Holroyd was subject to a Sequestration Order under the Bankruptcy Act.
 In July 1894 accounts with plans of distribution were filed in the Office of the Registrar in Bankruptcy in Sydney, showing the payment of dividends up to two and a half pence in the pound “on all proved debts”.